Lovely Momhood

 • Drums: small bowl and tape

-Chances are you remember making paper bag puppets when you we a child.
-Same as sock puppets, they enable kids to use their imagination by decorating these cute little characters.
+Chances are you remember making paper bag puppets as a child.
+Like sock puppets, paper bag puppets enable kids to use their imagination by decorating these cute little characters.

-Reading and story telling are great ways to keep kids entertained indoors.
-However, not all children are thrilled with the ideas of reading “for fun”.
+Reading and storytelling are great ways to keep kids entertained indoors.
+However, not all children are thrilled with reading “for fun.”

-• Read a book to your kids out loud and act out scenes as you read along.
-Discuss the book once done.
+• Read a book to your kids out loud, acting out scenes as you read along.
+Once you’ve done this, discuss the book.

 • Have a story-telling family night.
-Gather around together with snacks and cozy blankets as everyone takes turns to tell a story.
+Gather around with snacks and cozy blankets as everyone takes turns telling a story.

-• Create a question list for each book they read and have them answer them once done.
+• Create a question list for each book they read and have them answer once done.

 • Buy them new books.
-Often times they get bored of reading the same books over and over.
+Often, they get bored of reading the same books over and over.
 Here is where you can find cheap books for kids.

-STEM is a curriculum based in Science, Technology, Engineering and Mathematics.
-STEM activities for kids focus on teaching them about scientific methods that can be applied to everyday life, computational thinking, and real world applications of problem solving.
+STEM is a curriculum based on Science, Technology, Engineering and Mathematics.
+STEM activities teach kids about scientific methods that can be applied to everyday life, computational thinking, and real-world problem-solving applications.

 Many schools today have STEM programs kids can enroll in and start innovating.

-You can opt for STEM activity workbooks which offer creative hands-on projects for exploring Science, Technology, Engineering, Art, and Math.
+You can opt for STEM activity workbooks, which offer creative hands-on projects that explore science, technology, engineering, art, and math.

-Or you can choose between some of the most popular STEM games and activities for kids of all ages.
+You can also choose between some of the most popular STEM games and activities for kids of all ages.

-Spending time indoors and out of school doesn’t mean the learning has to stop.
-There are many online apps and websites that facilitate and encourage home learning.
+Spending time indoors and out of school doesn’t mean learning has to stop.
+Many online apps and websites facilitate and encourage home learning.

-Some of the most popular educational websites, include:
+Some of the most popular educational websites for kids include:

 25. Workbooks